Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Summer in Malaga is a synonym for warm temperatures.
 Whether you like or dislike the heat, you’ll find Malaga weather a bit challenging during the summer months.

-The average maximum temperature is 30º degrees Celsius, and the average minimum is 22º degrees Celsius.
+The average maximum temperature is 30º degrees Celsius (86 ºF), and the minimum is 22º degrees Celsius (71.6 ºF).

-However, you’ll often experience hotter days than 30 degrees Celsius and a few days of terral, a very warm wind coming towards Malaga’s province.
+However, you’ll often experience hotter days than 30 degrees Celsius (86 ºF) and a few days of terral, a very warm wind coming towards Malaga’s province.

 The crowds

-Malaga has become a popular destination, and even more in the summer months.
+Malaga has become a popular destination, even more so in the summer.
 You’ll see travellers from all around the world, especially British and German travellers who have been visiting Malaga and Costa del Sol for years.

-Due to the number of national and international tourists plus the locals, Malaga is crowded during the peak season and important events like Christmas and Easter.
+Due to the number of national and international tourists, as well as the locals, Malaga is crowded during the peak season and important events like Christmas and Easter.

 However, you can still experience a less crowded Malaga for the rest of the year.